-The helicopter is now ready for flight where you can program your throttle curves as you wish.Remember that Governor do like flat curves as it has to re-acquire its RPM at each throttle change.A flat curve like 80-80-80-80-80 is required for idle-up where the actual percentage determine your headspeed.
+The helicopter is now ready for flight where you can program your throttle curves as you wish.Remember that Governor do like flat curves as it has to re-acquire its RPM at each throttle change.A flat curve like 80-80-80-80 is required for idle-up where the actual percentage determine your headspeed.

-Please note: A motor that surges in hover is indication that above routine was not performance correctly.
+Please note: A motor that surges in hover is indication that above routine was not performance correctly, so you need to re-program the governor setup again.